xStarbound/xStarbound/doc/lua/lua.md

 The only difference from the standard `coroutine.resume` is that the Starbound version logs a more useful traceback by default when an error occurs.

 ## `"safeScripts"`

+> **NOTICE: Support for unsafe legacy shared Lua states on xStarbound with `"safeScripts"` disabled has been deprecated in xStarbound v3.5.
+See *Function calls and data transfer across Lua/Pluto contexts* below for more.**

 `"safeScripts"` in `xclient.config` disables certain base Lua callbacks and libraries that allow potentially unsafe OS/filesystem access when `true` (the default), limiting the damage that malicious mods can do to your system.